livingdocsIO/documentation/content/guides/documents/metadata/metadata-examples/index.md

 Some things to note:

 1. A standard plugin is stored in [`plugins/metadata`](https://github.com/livingdocsIO/livingdocs-server/tree/master/plugins/metadata) and will automatically be loaded on the downstream and is always ready for usage.
 In our example we use `li-text`.
 2. Open the `contentType` configuration file you want to edit and add the catchline config from the example to the metadata configuration.
-The field `catchline` is now available on documents with this `contentType`.
+The field `catchline` is now available in documents with this `contentType`.
 3. By default, metadata is only stored in the database.
 When you also want to be the metadata field searchable via public API's publication search, you can read more [here]({{< ref "/guides/search/publication-index.md" >}}).

 ## Example 2: Create your own Metadata Plugin

-Lets add your own metadata field `slug`.
+Let's add your own metadata field `slug`.

-A slug is a reader/SEO friendly text used in a URL, example:
+A slug is a reader/SEO friendly text, used in a URL – example:
 ```
 https://www.example.com/a-way-to-compare-schools
 ```

 `a-way-to-compare-schools` is a slug.

+An example of a slug form field on a metadata card in Livingdocs:
 {{< img src="slug-metadata-form.png" alt="Slug form metadata" >}}

 ### Server